 (iv) what further remediation the licensee plans to take in relation to each of the relevant cable runs; or

-(b) a written application to ACMA to waive the requirement for a fresh remediation plan (a waiver application).
+(b) a written application to the ACMA to waive the requirement for a fresh remediation plan (a waiver application).

-(10) If a waiver application is made, ACMA must notify the licensee of its decision on the application within 15 working days after ACMA receives the application.
+(11) If a waiver application is made, the ACMA must notify the licensee of its decision on the application within 15 working days after the ACMA receives the application.

-(11) If ACMA approves a waiver application, then no further remediation is required under this clause unless the cable run is included in a future remediation list approved by ACMA under subclause (2).
+(12) If the ACMA approves a waiver application, then no further remediation is required under this section unless the cable run is included in a future remediation list approved by the ACMA under subsection 16(4).

-(12) If ACMA does not approve a waiver application, then the licensee must provide to ACMA a further fresh written remediation plan satisfying the requirements of paragraph (9)(a) within 30 working days after the licensee’s receipt of ACMA’s notice under subclause (10).
+(13) If the ACMA does not approve a waiver application, then the licensee must provide to the ACMA a further fresh written remediation plan satisfying the requirements of paragraph 16(10)(a) within 30 working days after the licensee’s receipt of the ACMA’s notice under subsection 16(11).

-(13) Unless ACMA approves a waiver application, the licensee must continue to undertake remediation action until there is, within 12 calendar months after receipt of the notification under subclause (10) or ACMA’s receipt of a fresh remediation plan under paragraph (9)(a), a 90 per cent reduction in the average network event volume.
-This reduction cannot be measured from earlier than the completion of the remediation referred to in subclause (4).
+(14) Unless the ACMA approves a waiver application, the licensee must continue to undertake remediation action until there is, within 12 calendar months after receipt of the notification under subsection 16(11) or the ACMA’s receipt of a fresh remediation plan under paragraph 16(10)(a), a 90 per cent reduction in the average network event volume.
+This reduction cannot be measured from earlier than the completion of the remediation referred to in subsection 16(5).

-(14) Within 20 working days of the end of each financial year, the licensee must provide a written report to ACMA about remediation conducted under this clause in that financial year which includes:
+(15) Within 20 working days of the end of each financial year, the licensee must provide a written report to the ACMA about remediation conducted under this section in that financial year which includes:

-(a) a single figure for the total number of services affected by either that remediation or by the remediation of other cable runs referred to in paragraph (d);
+(a) a single figure for the total number of services affected by either that remediation or by the remediation of other cable runs referred to in paragraph 16(15)(d);